All employees are entitled to employment protection rights - though some rights require a minimum period of continuous service.

 - a contract for services (self-employed).

 Employee: An employee is someone who works for you under the terms of an employment contract.
 A contract of employment could be written, oral or implied.
 Read more on the employment contract.
+Note that partners in firms are not usually employees, they are people carrying on a business with a view to profit; this is entirely different to an employment relationship.
+However a 'salaried partner' might have have employment status or be an employee.

 Worker: The category of worker is wider and includes any individual person who works for you, whether under a contract of employment or other type of contract, but is not self-employed.
 This category can include casual workers, agency workers or some freelance workers but the terms of the contract will determine their employment status.